-Uncle Seamus who was a seafarer all his life, and a while before he passed away, he made his nephews Mick and Paddy promise to give him a burial at sea when the time came.
+Uncle Seamus was a seafarer all his life.
+A while before he passed away, he made his nephews Mick and Paddy promise to give him a burial at sea when the time came.

-After a while Mick says, “Do yer tink dis is fer enuff out, Paddy?”
+After a while Mick said, “Do yer tink dis is fer enuff out, Paddy?”

-Without a word, Paddy slips over the side, only to be standing in water up to his knees.
+Without a word, Paddy slipped over the side of the boat, only to end up standing in water up to his knees.

-After a bit more rowing, Paddy slips over the side again but the water is only up to his belly, so on they row.
+After a bit more rowing, Paddy slipped over the side again but the water was only up to his belly, so on they rowed.

-Again Mick asks Paddy, “Do yer tink dis is fer enuff out Paddy?”
+Again Mick asked Paddy, “Do yer tink dis is fer enuff out Paddy?”

-So, on they row, and row, and row when finally Paddy slips over the side and disappears!
+So, on they rowed and rowed and rowed until finally Paddy slipped over the side and disappeared under the water!

-Quite a bit of time goes by and poor Mick is really getting himself into a state when suddenly Paddy breaks the surface gasping for breath.
+Quite a bit of time went by and poor Mick was really getting himself into a state, when suddenly Paddy broke the surface gasping for breath.

 “Well is it deep enuff yet, Paddy?”

-“Aye it tis!
-Can yer hand me da shovel.”
+“Aye it tis Mick!
+Can yer hand me da shovel”.